drojf/ai_somnium_fps_camera/Readme.md

 # AI: The Somnium Files FPS Camera Mod

-This mod adds a FPS style camera to all? parts of the game.
+This mod adds a FPS style camera to all? parts of the game, to inspect parts of the game you can't normally see.

+I don't recommend playing the game the first time around with this mod enabled, as various things may break unexpectedly.

 ## How to Install/Use